-The competition is officially closed when the final result sheet is posted on the official noticeboard at the competition venue.
+The result of the competition is officially announced when the final result sheet is placed on the official noticeboard at the competition venue.

-7) Tournament Committee
+7. Tournament Committee

 The Tournament Committee is composed of at least three members who are appointed by the RBGF.
 The Tournament Committee has the task of: